Structure for those who want precision.

 If you’re still reading this, part of you believes this works.

-But the part of you that’s been disappointed before is already arguing back.
+But the part of you that’s been disappointed before is arguing back.

 Good.
 That’s normal.